 Marriott Bonvoy Boundless Credit Card: Best entry-level card

 Why we picked it: If you’re just jumping into the world of hotel rewards but don’t mind paying a small annual fee to unlock plush benefits, the Marriott Bonvoy Boundless Credit Card is a good entry point into the Marriott Bonvoy program.

 The card offers 6X points at Marriott Bonvoy hotels, 3X points on the first $6,000 spent in combined purchases each year on grocery stores, gas stations and dining and 2X points on all other purchases.
-Plus, you can earn 3 Free Night Awards (each night valued up to 50,000 points) after spending $3,000 in your first three months.
+Plus, you can earn a 3 Free Night Awards (each night valued up to 50,000 points) after you spend $3,000 on purchases in the first three months.

 - Automatic Silver Elite status